-3. First year checklist
+3. First ye ear checklist Register for your first courses once registration opens MSN students (May start): NRSG 504 for part-time students, NRSG 504 and 500 for full-time students o Course-Based MSN students must also take NRSG 502 in their first summer PhD students (September start): NRSG 601, NRSG 580 Meet with your faculty supervisor/advisor to discuss your research proposal (MSN thesis-based and PhD only) and the courses you will take Complete a checklist of expectations for graduate student and supervisor (thesis-based MSN and PhD only) Make your final decision on whether you wish to pursue the course-based or the thesis-based stream (MSN only) Contact the Graduate Program Assistant with any questions 4.
+Gradu ation checklist Ensure you have completed your program requirements (from the Academic Calendar: MSN, PhD) Ensure all of your final grades have been uploaded to your transcript by checking "Your Grades Summary" under Grades & Records on the Student Services Centre (SSC) Apply for Graduation on the SSC Review the Graduation Ceremonies information (ceremonies are in June annually)

-Register for your first courses once registration opens MSN students (May start): NRSG 504 for part-time students, NRSG 504 and 500 for full-time students PhD students (September start): NRSG 601, NRSG 580 Meet with your faculty supervisor/advisor to discuss your research proposal (MSN thesis-based and PhD only) and the courses you will take Complete a checklist of expectations for graduate student and supervisor (thesis-based MSI and PhD only) Make your final decision on whether you wish to pursue the course-based or the thesis-based stream (MSN only) Contact the Graduate Program Assistant with any questions 4.
-Gradua ation checklist Ensure you have completed your program requirements (from the Academic Calendar: MSN, PhD) Ensure all of your final grades have been uploaded to your transcript by checking "Your Grades Summary" under Grades & Records on the Student Services Centre (SSC) Apply for Graduation on the SSC Review the Graduation Ceremonies information (ceremonies are in June annually) Contact the Graduate Program Assistant with any questions
+☐ Contact the Graduate Program Assistant with any questions